 Universal Technical Institute

 (On-Campus) Wind Turbine Program

 The MIAT program prepares students for entry-level jobs.
-When students gain experience and skills, you may pursue a control room operator, wind turbine construction technician, service technician, test technician, electrical wind tech, construction wind tech, and composite repair.
+When students gain experience and skills, they may pursue a control room operator, wind turbine construction technician, service technician, test technician, electrical wind tech, construction wind tech, and composite repair.

 It may be necessary to complete formal training to become a wind turbine technician.
 The MIAT program provides a comprehensive view of the industry and teaches the needed skills in today’s market.

 Wind turbine technicians can take a variety of paths to becoming certified.
 This program takes seven months to finish.

 Since the wind energy industry is one of the fastest-growing segments of the energy production industry, the demand for skilled Wind Energy Technicians is rising.
 The Bureau of Labor Statistics expressed that one of the fastest-growing careers in the US is that of a Wind Turbine Technician.